istvnurbn/istvnurbn.github.io/content/posts/006-after_the_snap/index.md

 +++
 title = "after the snap"
-summary = "I'm ready for a \"New Year, New Me\" - with a healthy dose of skepticism.
-I just have to remember to actually write something!" date = 2023-01-03T17:42:59+01:00 tags = ["blog", "site"] lastmod = [":git", "lastmod", "date", "publishDate"]
+summary = "I'm ready for a \"New Year, New Me\" - with a healthy dose of skepticism." date = 2023-01-03T17:42:59+01:00 tags = ["blog", "site"] lastmod = [":git", "lastmod", "date", "publishDate"]